 It was not easy at all but when they achieved the goal, the farm became a social and economic model for the whole valley.

-We drive from Siena or Florence, it is not a long way, and begin with a tour throughout the whole estate, and you will see with our eyes what this supply chains is about.
+We drive from Florence (please apply for any other town in Tuscany) and begin with a tour throughout the whole estate, and you will see with our eyes what this supply chains is about.
 Flocks of 200 sheeps, 70 goats of Verzasca, Saanen and Camosciata breed, produce enough milk for 25 different types of raw milk cheese in the dairy factory of the owner.

 According to the seasons the nearby kitchen garden is plenty of colorful and crispy vegetables, surrounded by saffron plants and 5000 olive trees for an excellent homemade extra virgin olive oil.